veganaize/closure-compiler/Polyfills.md

 Enable with `--isolate_polyfills` or `options.setIsolatePolyfills(true);`.

 This option is available starting in v20200504.
-A major caveat (as of 2020-05-07) is that support for isolation of the `Symbol` polyfill is not expected until the following release.
+One caveat is that support for isolation of the `Symbol` polyfill is not available until the following release v20200517.

 ### Current limitations